QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: System and Adversary Model

 \subsection{System Model}

-We consider a system model for the dynamic charging infrastructure that comprises of the EV, CP, CSPA, and the RA in the authentication scheme.
-In the model, the CSPA is directly connected via a wired link to the RA and all the CPs.
-We provide the scheme in Figure \ref{fig:model_scheme}.
-Authentication is achieved via direct communication between EV and CPs, where the CSPA can be involved or not, depending on the protocol scheme.
-The EV contains an On-Board Unit (OBU) that manages the cryptographic operations and securely stores the EV's parameters.
-Such parameters include the EV's real identity and the pseudonyms assigned to it.
-We consider the OBU secure and tamper-proof.
-The RA is responsible for publishing the parameters for the encryption scheme and generating the pseudonyms for the OBU at the time of registration.
-The communication between the different facilities and the OBU happens through Dedicated Short-Range Communication (DSRC) or wireless communication protocols.
+We consider four different entities: \acrshort{ev}, \acrshort{cp}, \acrshort{cspa}, and \acrshort{ra}.
+In our model, the \acrshort{cspa} is directly connected via a wired connection to the \acrshort{ra} and all the \acrshort{cp}s.
+The schematic model of the network architecture has been presented in Fig.~\ref{fig:model_scheme}. \acrshort{ev} and \acrshort{cp}s can directly communicate and authenticate each another, whereas the \acrshort{cspa} can be involved or not, depending on the protocol scheme.
+The \acrshort{ev} contains an \acrfull{obu} that manages the cryptographic operations and securely stores the EV's parameters, including the \acrshort{ev} identity and its pseudonyms.
+We consider the \acrshort{obu} to be secure and tamper-proof.
+The \acrshort{ra} is responsible for publishing the parameters for the encryption scheme and generating the pseudonyms for the \acrshort{obu} at the time of registration.
+The communication between the different facilities and the \acrshort{obu} may either happen through \acrfull{dsrc} or other wireless communication protocols.